 The site has good partnerships with many U.S., Japanese and Korean brands, including Japanese skincare company SK-II, designers Vivienne Westwood and Anna Sui, and nutrition company GNC.
 Moreover, RED also has mini guidebooks for shopping in the U.S., France, and other fashion Shops.

-The way to work on this platform can be compared to the marketing strategy applied to the western social media Instagram.
+The way to work on this platform can be compared to the marketing strategy applied to western social media Instagram.
 Companies must rely on Key Opinion Consumers (micro-influencers) for being successful on it since the app, before being an eCommerce platform, is a User Generated Content app.
 LRB users, in fact, love to follow other people’s lives, watch make-up video tutorials, or have amazing travel experiences they can live to.
-So, natural content and spontaneous tips about products are more welcome than typical marketing campaigns, such as those you can find on Weibo.
+So, natural content and spontaneous tips about products are more welcome than in typical marketing campaigns, such as those you can find on Weibo.

 Douyin: the protagonist of the video-sharing era

 In recent years, short videos have become the favorite way to share content by users around the world.
 The engagement rate rises according to this new way of sharing content.
 But is maybe the market entry of Douyin that has changed the rules of the “social media marketing game”?

 Maybe it is, considering that the western version of Douyin “TikTok” has become one of the favorite social media in many countries outside of China.
 The key to its success is not only the introduction of a new format, which is the shortness of the video but the particular possibility of editing a video with numerous tools.
 This element has been able to stimulate the creativity of the users that love to generate content in the app.

 Marketing tips for brands on Douyin

-There are no fixed rules in this big game called Douyin, it is demonstrated that users with few followers and little content have been able to sell a huge amount of products just with the luckiness of have shared a video that becomes viral.
+There are no fixed rules in this big game called Douyin, it is demonstrated that users with few followers and little content have been able to sell a huge amount of products just with the luckiness of having shared a video that becomes viral.

 However, here are some suggestion to increase the chances to make your videos become viral and your brand popular: